California Psalms

 with no pause for a breath, and best if in an antique style,

-acknowledging my service meriting the highest gifts.
+because service has led me to the highest gifts.

 10 Love shows me generosity,

-so outshines raw nature’s humble borders
+so transcends raw nature’s humble borders

 that even for a single star of starry thousands,